PITTSFIELD -- There are different ways to show appreciation for the veterans who served this country. Some are more fun than others.

 "It was a good experience for us," said instructor Jack Salatino.
 "It was good to get to know them."

 "They gave so much for their country," said another instructor, Austin LaFrance.
-"I think we all figured we should give something back to them."

 The veterans started out on the beginners' slope, "but after one run, they wanted to get on a lift," LaFrance said.
 "I know they had all skied before, but they took to it pretty quickly."